Disaster (JoJo song)

 "Disaster" is a song recorded by American recording artist JoJo recorded for her third studio album, then titled Jumping Trains.
 The song was written by Gino Barletta, along with JoJo, Marc Himmel, and Mario Marchetti.
 The song was Produced by Mario Marchetti.
 "Disaster" premiered as the album's first single on US radio on August 29, 2011 via Interscope Records and it was made available for digital download on September 6, 2011.
-Musically, "Disaster" is a mid-tempo pop rock ballad.
+Musically, "Disaster" is a mid-tempo pop rock ballad, featuring elements of power pop.
 The song's lyrics describe a relationship that has gone from happy and blissful to tumultuous and disastrous.

 The song received generally positive reviews from contemporary music critics, who noted its similarities to JoJo's 2006 single, "Too Little Too Late", and Jordin Sparks's "Battlefield".
 However, the song was also criticized for not showing any progression after a five-year hiatus.
 The single debuted at number 87 on the Billboard Hot 100, giving JoJo her first charting single since "Too Little Too Late".
 The single also charted on the Billboard Pop Songs, peaking at number 29.

 The song's accompanying music video was directed by Benny Boom and shot in downtown Los Angeles.
 It premiered on JoJo's official website on November 1, 2011, and made available for viewing on Vevo on November 2, 2011 JoJo performed "Disaster" for the first time on Good Day Dallas on September 29, 2011.
 A digital remixes EP containing 5 official remixes of the song was released on March 13, 2012.
 On December 21, 2018, JoJo re-recorded and re-released the song as a stand-alone single from her own label Clover Music.